PRP Therapy for the treatment of a common knee condition

 VEGF – Vascular endothelial growth factor is a vital signal that brings in new blood vessels to damaged tissue.
 Joints are predominantly void of blood supply and are considered inert.
 Once the tissue is damaged, there’s little to no coming back from that.

-TGF-b – Transforming growth factor beta promotes growth of epithelial cells, endothelial cells and promotes wound healing
+TGF-b – Transforming growth factor beta promotes the growth of epithelial cells, endothelial cells and promotes wound healing.

-EGF – Epidermal growth factor plays an important role in promotion of epithelial cell growth, angiogenesis, and promotion of wound healing
+EGF – Epidermal growth factor plays an important role in the promotion of epithelial cell growth, angiogenesis, and promotion of wound healing.